-The second aspect of training the mind is related to the spiritual search (called Shen Dan – the spiritual elixir).
+The second aspect of training the mind is related to meditation and the spiritual search (called Shen Dan – the spiritual elixir).
 We say that the mind is made up of 3 parts: who we think we are, who we really are, and who we pretend to be.

 The spiritual search consists of work on each of these 3 parts:

 - You must, as much as possible, remove the masks and characters that you pretend to be.